elightf/learn-cloud-build/README.md

 * Go grab a :sparkles::coffee:

-* If Terraform yells at you that an API is not enabled, just retry from step 12
+* If Terraform yells at you that an API is not enabled, just rerun `terraform apply`

 * Look for the 2 links at the end of the logs output by terraform